-- We are actively reaching out to eligible patients to get their vaccines scheduled.
-If you have NOT received notice from us, you can get a vaccine by one of the following methods:
+We are actively reaching out to our patients to get them scheduled for an appointment, however if you have NOT received notice from us, you can get a vaccine by one of the following methods:

 - You can download MyChart by clicking HERE and making an appointment (MY CHART IS FOR PATIENTS ONLY).

-- As always please remember to wear a mask when coming to any of our CommUnityCare Health Centers sites, including all testing and vaccine locations.
+As always please remember to wear a mask when coming to any of our CommUnityCare Health Centers and vaccine sites.

 COVID-19 vaccines are safe.
 The U.S. vaccine safety system ensures that all vaccines are safe.
 All approved COVID-19 vaccines go through testing and clinical trials before they are approved by the U.S. Food and Drug Administration for distribution.